1. English

 Chicha, by Gaston Acurio

 Anyone who knows a little about Peruvian cuisine will have heard of Gaston Acurio.
 It is a global culinary empire that already extends across three continents and whose Lima eatery is considered one of the world’s top 50.
 Whilst that particular eatery has a price tag that more than reflects its world standing.
-Luckily for guests to Cusco, Chicha, one of Acurio’s two Cusco offerings offers a taste of the master’s famous cuisine at much more cheap prices.
+Luckily for guests to Cusco, Chicha, one of Acurio’s two Cusco offerings offers a taste of the master’s famous cuisine at much more cheaper prices.

 The menu is mostly Peruvian with staples such as causa–mashed native potatoes.
 It can be topped with trout, avocado, quail’s egg, and hot red pepper; ceviche; adobo – a rich meat stew; and, of course, guinea pig.
 Even the more cosmopolitan pizza includes alpaca in its topping.
 I can recommend the grilled octopus with pickled radish and micro herbs and the pork chicharron with native potato fries, “giant corn” and fresh herby huacatay sauce.
 It is a huge, well cooked portion that would satisfy even the healthiest of hunger.